agalindom/Seattle-Airbnb-Analysis/README.md

 It is very important to have a great name and description for your listing, so in the analysis, for the most important fields like name, summary, description, neighborhood overview and space, i showed a number of words you can use that were used by the most booked listings in Seattle.

+## Resources

+The Dataset can be found in https://www.kaggle.com/airbnb/seattle/data